In spring tiny ticks emerge in their tiny nymph form. These small blood sucking insects carry diseases, bad ones.

 In Switzerland, around 5% to 30% (sometimes as high as 50 %) of ticks are infected with Borrelia burgdorferi (Lyme disease), according to the Federal Office of Public Health (FOPH).

 Every year, an estimated 10,000 people are infected with the bacteria in Switzerland.
 And cases are on the rise.

 The other serious tick-born disease is the tick-borne encephalitis virus.
 There is no treatment for this, however there is a vaccine.
-In 2017, 272 people in Switzerland were infected with this virus in Switzerland.
+In 2020, 454 people in Switzerland were reported to have been infected with this virus in Switzerland.
 Around 0.5% to 3% of ticks in Switzerland are infected with the it.
 Symptoms include flu-like symptoms and brain swelling.
 Those with the virus are closely monitored and sometimes given drugs to reduce brain swelling.
 1% to 2% die from the disease.